zxc916684603/ecs/intl.en-US/User Guide/Images/Import images/Image compliance tool.md

 # Image compliance tool {#StandardImageFacilitator .concept}

 ECS allows you to create instances from imported custom images.
-The imported custom images can be created based on your offline server, virtual machine, or a cloud host on any cloud platform.
+Imported custom images can be created based on your offline server, virtual machine, or a cloud host on any cloud platform.
 The images you import must meet certain requirements.
 For more information, see [Notes for importing images](reseller.en-US/User Guide/Images/Import images/Notes for importing images.md#).
-To reduce the time required for creating images and instances, we recommend that you use the **image compliance tool** of ECS \(hereinafter referred to as **compliance tool**\) to create images that comply with the relevant standards.
+To reduce the time required for creating images and instances, we recommend that you use the **image compliance tool** of ECS \(referenced in this document as **compliance tool**\) to create images that comply with the relevant standards.
 The compliance tool can detect non-compliance of various configuration indicators and locations based on a given server environment, generate TXT and JSON detection reports, and offer possible solutions.

 ## Limits {#section_o54_lr1_b2b .section}